git/git.github.io/SoC-2015-Ideas.md

 "git bisect", but the user has to type "good" to mean "the bug is there" and "bad" to mean "the bug is fixed", which isn't convenient.

-It would be nice to allow the user to explicitely say "git bisect fixed" and "git bisect unfixed" instead.
+It would be nice to allow the user to explicitly say "git bisect fixed" and "git bisect unfixed" instead.
 It is actually much harder than defining "fixed"/"unfixed" as aliases for "bad"/"good".